Assignment Submission Final Checklist

 20. Does your writing communicate well?
 Long paragraphs obscure the message (see: www.ismi.org.uk/resources/learning-zone/writing-a-standard-paragraph.aspx ).
 Breaking up responses with bullets, tables, diagrams etc. enhances communication (www.ismi.org.uk/resources/learning-zone/presenting-tidy-answers.aspx ) .

 21. Does your assignment open OK and is all the content visible?
 About 2% of all submitted assignments each month can't be assessed as they are transmitted with corruptions, the content is not fully visible, they are blank or the wrong version has been submitted.
+Frequently, we receive emails in the final minutes before the deadline (which we are unable to respond to) from students who haven't checked this sufficiently early in the month and run into last-minute problems.

 22. Have you attached the assignment to the email?
 About 5% of students forget to!
 If you are using Outlook and you include the word "attachment" in the body of text, Outlook will prompt you if there is no workbook attached.